click on the menu below to navigate this site

 The volcano Mt.
 Yotei on the clear day we had on Sunday.

 It was so cold that our hand-held radios and my camera stopped working.
-It turns out that below freezing batteries stop working.
-When we came in for lunch everything started working again as the batteries heated up.
-I had been filming everyone skiing.
-But Andy was having problems getting down a particular hill.
-Andy did actually make it down the hill but by then my camera had stopped working so I could not film him.
+It turns out that below freezing, batteries stop working.
+When we came in for lunch, everything started working again as the batteries warmed up.
+I had been filming everyone skiing, but Andy was having problems getting down a particular hill.
+Andy did eventually make it down the hill, but by then my camera had stopped working, so I couldn't film him.

 Thursday, February 14, 2008